 So if you’re trying to make extra money in the military, think about what you can do to serve your community.
 What are you good at that others would want to pay for?
 While you have your thinking hat on, these are some of the best side businesses for military members:

 You can use this skill translator to match your rate to civilian jobs.

-Also look into other repair jobs like: plumbing and handyman work (might be needed by military spouses whose husbands are deployed!)
+Also look into other repair jobs like: plumbing, and other handyman work (might be needed by military spouses whose husbands are deployed!)